emilengler/arti/crates/tor-checkable/README.md

 # tor-checkable

-Traits for wrapping up signed and/or time-bound objects
+`tor-checkable`: Traits for wrapping up signed and/or time-bound objects.

 ## Overview